Sunscreen-tech/Sunscreen/sunscreen_docs/src/linked/intro/how.md

 #    FheZkpApplication, FheZkpRuntime, Params, PrivateKey, PublicKey, Result, ZkpProgramInput,
 # };

-// Property 1 is proven before this ZKP is executed
+// Property 1: The encrypted data is well formed.
+This is proven before this ZKP
+// is executed.
 #[zkp_program]
 fn valid_transaction<F: FieldSpec>(#[linked] tx: BfvSigned<F>, #[public] balance: Field<F>) {
     // Convert the message encoded in the encrypted value into a signed value